3sign/twilightsparkle/README.md

 ### Prerequisites

 - Composer should be installed globally
-- [globalcomposer]/vendor/bin should be added to your PATH
+- [globalcomposer]/vendor/bin should be added to your PATH (on OSX /Users/[username]/.composer/vendor/bin )
 - Ddev has to be installed

 ### Installation instructions